zhihanyang2022/astar_maze_solver/README.md

 # A* Maze Solver

+See `astar_search_demo.ipynb` for documentation.

-No documentation is provided; I've commented my code very extensively so I believe it is self-contained.
-See `astar_search_demo.ipynb`.
+No documentation is provided here; I've commented my code very extensively so I believe it is self-contained.